-- 5.43 The attendance of other council staff at a meeting, (other than as members of the public) shall be with the approval of the general manager. - 5.44 [Deleted]
+- 5.43 The attendance of other council staff at a meeting, (other than as members of the public) shall be with the approval of the general manager. - 5.44 The general manager and other council staff may attend meetings of the council and committees of the council by audio-visual-link.
+Attendance by council staff at meetings by audio-visual link (other than as members of the public) shall be with the approval of the general manager.

-6. THE CHAIRPERSON
+6 THE CHAIRPERSON